Welcome

 Customer details

-Each order shows the customer's name, email, and what they ordered.
-Use this to fulfil physical goods or trigger your own notifications.
+Each order shows the customer's name, email, and exactly what they bought including variant labels and quantities.

 Payment records

-The payment section of each order shows the Stripe payment ID and amount.
-Use this for refund disputes or reconciliation.
+The payment section of each order includes the Stripe payment ID and the amount charged.
+Keep this for refunds or reconciliation.

-Run through this before accepting your first real payment.
+Run through this list before accepting your first real payment.

-• Store created with a name and site URLDone
+Store created with a name and site URL